Vignesh-Durairaj/PLSQL-Elements/README.md

 * Set of complex queries added as views
 * DDLs for Tables, Stored Procedures, Views, Packages & Functions
 * DMLs for initial state data in the tables
+* And some of the exercises encountered* And some of the exercises encountered